Program FAQs

 What if a Hero Dogs client needs help after certification?

-Hero Dogs is committed to the success of its service dog partnerships.
+Hero Dogs is committed to the success of our service dog partnerships.
 We provide support to each team for the life of the partnership, at no cost to the client, through:

 - Follow-up training